 John Robinzine is the Interim Superintendent of District 215 as well as the leader of the Career Development Team for Thornton Fractional District 215.
-Before being appointed to his new role, he spent three years as T.F.
+Before being appointed to this role, he spent three years as T.F.
 Center’s Principal and Director of Career and Technical Education.
 During his tenure in his previous dual role, John was instrumental in growing existing programs and developing new C.T.E. programming for all District 215 students.
 He also currently serves as the Title IX Nondiscrimination Coordinator and as one of the district's complaint managers.
 With over 20 years of experience in education and with District 215, John spent seven years teaching a variety of social studies courses and also dedicated four years as the assistant and head track and field coach before pursuing an educational leadership role.
 John also served as the Assistant Principal for Building Control and Credit Recovery Program Coordinator at T.F.
 South.
 He has held several other leadership roles at T.F.
 South, including co-chairing curriculum committees, the Early Intervention Program (EIP), and T.A.C.T (Tolerance, Acceptance, Community, and Togetherness), a committee of staff and student volunteers that organizes efforts to build and maintain a positive school climate and equity.
 John holds a Bachelor of Science degree in Social Science Education from Illinois State University and earned a Master of Arts degree in Educational Leadership from Governors State University.
 John completed his Superintendent Endorsement program and is currently working to complete his dissertation to earn a Doctor of Education degree in Educational Leadership from Concordia University Chicago.

 Director of Career and Technical Education